About Recipe Boffin Website

 I needed a better filing system.

-As fast as I digitise one recipe, I seem to get ten more to add to the collection, as friends and family share from their precious accumulated cookery notes and send me all sorts of interesting recipes from many parts of the world (lucky I did that linguistics degree).
+As fast as I digitise one recipe, I seem to get ten more to add to the collection, as friends and family share from their precious accumulated cookery notes and send me all sorts of interesting recipes from many parts of the world (luckily I have a Bachelors degree in Modern Languages).
 My own family are scattered around the world – here’s a little extract from the introduction to my Dreams and Recipes book that tells you a little more about my roots.

 ‘Emigration is a big part of my family history.
 My maternal Granda’s Great-Grandfather Daniel McMorris left Ireland in 1846, one of the worst years of the Great Famine.
 He died one year later in Philadelphia, aged just 57.
 My Granda’s Great Grandfather’s sister was called Martha McMorris.
 She was born around 1787 in a place called Donagheady in Co Tyrone.
 In 1816 she married William Cooper in Co.
 Tyrone.
 They are mentioned in ‘Jefferson County, Pennsylvania – Her Pioneers and People, Vol. II’ by Dr. William James McKnight, published in 1917 by J.H.
 Beers & Company, Chicago, page 654.